 How do I become a TESOL or TEFL Teacher?

-Many public and private schools offer the TESOL/TEFL programmes that are usually aimed at people who at least have a matric certificate.
+Many public and private schools offer the TESOL/TEFL programmes that are usually aimed at people who have a Bachelor of Arts degree.

 These programmes usually range from 3 months upwards and include practical exercises/teaching as well as theory.